w3f/research/docs/polkadot/implementors-guide/guide.md

 - Parathread: A parachain which is scheduled on a pay-as-you-go basis.
 - Proof-of-Validity: A stateless-client proof that a parachain block is valid, with respect to some validation function.
 - Runtime: The relay-chain state machine.
+- Runtime Module: See Module.
+- Runtime API: A means for the node-side behavior to access structured information based on the state of a fork of the blockchain.
 - Secondary Checker: A validator who has been randomly selected to perform secondary checks on a parablock which is pending approval.
 - Validator: Specially-selected node in the network who is responsible for validating parachain blocks and issuing attestations about their validity.
 - Validation Function: A piece of Wasm code that describes the state-transition function of a parachain.